Business Layers Guidelines

 - Avoid circular dependencies.
 The business layer should know only about the layer below (the data access layer), and not the layer above (the presentation layer or external applications that access the business layer directly).

 - Use abstraction to implement a loosely coupled interface.
-This can be achieved with interface components, common interface definitions, or shared abstraction where concrete components depend on abstractions and not on other concrete components (the principle of Dependency Inversion).
+This can be achieved with interface components, common interface definitions, or shared abstraction where concrete components depend on abstractions and not on other concrete components (the principle

 - Design for tight coupling within the business layer unless dynamic behavior requires loose coupling.